telemetryjet/telemetryjet-arduino-sdk/README.md

 an API for bidirectional communication, a data point cache, one-off event triggers, and more.

 ### Documentation
-Full documentation for the TelemetryJet Arduino SDK is provided on the Documentation Site.
+Full documentation for the TelemetryJet Arduino SDK is provided on the [TelemetryJet Documentation Site](https://docs.telemetryjet.com/arduino_sdk/).

-### Desktop Bindings

-We provide several bindings for the SDK that can be used by desktop software to interact with the TelemetryJet CLI.
-Bindings are available in Python, C/C++, Java.

 ### Compatibility